bup/bup/note/main.md

   creation, or when run again on an existing repository.
 See `bup-config`(5) for more information.

+* The `--remote` (`-r`) argument interpretation has changed.
+The value is treated as a URL if it begins with a syntactically valid URL scheme prefix that contains an "authority" (meaning that it begins with `SCHEME://` as `ssh://...`  does) and anything else is interpreted as a `host:[path]` where the `host` is no longer optional).  `file:` URLs are no longer allowed; the semantics were potentially surprising (e.g. `file://p` would ssh to host `p`).
+Use `ssh:` URLs instead.
+The URL support, though long standing, was previously undocumented.
+See REMOTE OPTIONS in `bup`(1) for further information.

 * The REMOTE directory name in the client index cache (typically `~/.bup/index-cache/REMOTE`) is now the `bup.repo.id` when the remote repository provides, one and existing directories will be